kislerdm/strech-exercises/exercise_02/README.md

 3. _Analyse semantics_.
 The transformation process takes the raw tree to generate the _query tree_ by
    making system catalog lookups to identify the tables, functions, operators referenced in the request query.
-The query tree and the raw tree are structurally similar, but the query tree contains data types and makes
+The query tree and the raw tree are structurally similar, but the query tree contains data types.

 4. _Re-write_.
 The query tree is being re-written according to the _rules_ in the system catalog.
 For example, if the query references a view, its underlying query will be embodied explicitly to the tree.